devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 ## Present and Infinity

 It's the year 2020, finally.
 This year I started learning `Ethical Hacking` again.
 Why? you ask.
 I know I am good at programming at the same time I love learning in-depth and exploring how internals works.
-The term Hacking isn't what I perceive as some guy doing bad things but as the guy who enjoys breaking and learning stuffs in depth.
-Basically I want to be a security researcher coz I love providing security and breaking it.
+The term Hacker isn't what I perceive as some guy doing bad things but as the guy who enjoys breaking and learning stuffs in depth.
+Basically I want to be a Hacker/security researcher coz I love providing security and breaking it.
 Even my college final year project is based on the security field.
-I've loved breaking stuff and learning things in-depth as you could've known by now if you read all the above sections.
+I've love breaking stuff and learning things in-depth as you could've known by now if you read all the above sections.

 I'm currently learning and breaking stuffs in a safe way with various labs and platforms.
 One of the platforms is tryhackme which provides a lab setup to learn and break systems.

 <script src="https://tryhackme.com/badge/20120"></script>

 <br/>
 I've also made a simple script called AnonymousBash.
 Which as the name suggests, it will proxy all your bash commands by tunneling it through the TOR network.
+Makiing you **Anonymous**

 ![AnonymousBash](/assets/images/AnonymousBash.png)

 Link: [https://github.com/devwaseem/AnonymousBash](https://github.com/devwaseem/AnonymousBash)

-I also play Capture the Flag, which is a game for hackers or any cybersecurity enthusiast.
+I also play Capture the Flag in a while, which is a game for hackers or any cybersecurity enthusiast.

 I've started this blog because I want to seed back the knowledge to the community.
 I'll post or share my writeups, research, walkthroughs, tips & tricks, and much more...